SKrotkih/SimpleOrganizer/README.md

 Features, which were also realised:
 - autolayout (on Interfase Builder Level only)
-- switching of the database types from Core Data to remote database and vice versa works
+- switching of the database types from Core Data to remote database and vice versa
-- used iCloud key-value storage for switching database types (if you change database type on your iPad, on your iPhone is changing database type  after some seconds)
+- used iCloud key-value storage for switching database types (if you change database type on your iPad, then on your iPhone is changing after some seconds too)
-- Core Data iCloud (fallback store)
+- Core Data on iCloud (fallback store)
 - push notifications via Parse.com server
-- events can be saved to the Calendar (then you can see your events in the Calendar app on your device) by EventKit.
+- events can be saved to the Calendar (then you can see your events in the Calendar app on your device) by using EventKit.
-- localization
+- localization app
 - local notifications
-- sharing
+- sharing via UIActivityViewController
-- Documents.
-Ypu can add and edit txt documents.
+- UIDocument.
+Enter and Edit files in the Documents folder.
-- UIDocumentPickerViewController - download files from remote storage on iCloud, DropBox, GoogleDrive and so on to local folder.
+- Document Picker - access to files on remote storage like iCloud, DropBox and etc with download to local Documents folder.

 Used design patterns:
 - abstract method;